adslwang4601/game_store/README.md

 * Social media sharing
 	- Share games in some social media sites.
 The shared contents include: a description and an image.
-	- can use the package django-social-share
+	- How to implement: using the package django-social-share

 #### 3.2 Development Technologies
 * Languages: HTML, CSS, Javascript, Python, SQL